w3c/trace-context/spec/20-http_header_format.md

 #### trace-id

-This is the ID of the whole trace forest and is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
+This is the ID that is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
 It is represented as a 16-byte array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.

+For the interoperability between vendors, the 6 right most bytes of `trace-id` SHOULD be generated using random or pseudo-random number generation algorithm.
+If [[!RFC4122]] is used, only the <a data-cite='!RFC4122##section-4.4'>Algorithms for Creating a UUID from Truly Random or Pseudo-Random Numbers</a> can be used for `trace-id` value generation to satisfy the randomness requirement.

+See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.

 All bytes as zero (`00000000000000000000000000000000`) is considered an invalid value.

 If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceparent`.

-See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.

 #### parent-id